If you want to sell online courses effectively, you need a sales page. Otherwise, potential customers won’t know how to buy your course.

 13. No Navigation Links

 A sales page has one purpose: Convince the prospect to become a customer.
 That’s it.
 If you add anything to your sales page that distracts from your mission, you might lose the sale.

 This is why you shouldn’t include navigation links on your sales page.
 Keep the prospect focused on the product you’re discussing, and not on other pages on your website.
 The only link on a product page should lead to the sales form where the customer buys your course.

 Now you know what a sales page is, how to create one, and what to include.
 What do you do next?

 Create your first sales page using Kajabi.
-It’s easy to select a template you love, fill in the web page with text and video, and craft a CTA button that will convert your prospects.
+With our landing page creator, it’s easy to select a template you love, fill in the web page with text and video, and craft a CTA button that will convert your prospects.

 It’s easier now than ever thanks to the newly released Kajabi Assistant.
 It will help you find the tools you need within the Kajabi platform so you can have your sales page up and running in no time.

 After you create and publish your sales page, promote it.
 Link to it from your social media accounts, promotional emails, and other pages on your website.
 Consider writing a blog post that announces your new course and directs prospects to the sales page.
 The more traffic you can funnel to sales pages, the better.

 Sales pages allow you to convert visitors into customers.
 They have a very specific purpose, so they’re easy to create.
 You don’t need any extraneous modules, such as sidebars or navigational links, so you can focus on the sale.